josephsw/NUnitLite-for-Unity/README.md

 ====
 Forked from TestIntegration4u by uzzu.

-To be pushed: Added categories support, updated NUnitLite dll to v1.0.
+Added categories support, updated NUnitLite dll to v1.0.

+Quick guide:
+Change the 'category' string in NUnitLiteMenu.cs to choose a category.
+Category should be specified in your test by [Category("category")] (see ExampleTest2.cs)

 # Contains